This post was updated on August 15th, 2022

 A similar argument can be made about several other PCOS-relevant teas.
 A 2020 literature review found a range of medicinal herbs that may help in the treatment of PCOS [2].
 Many of these can be made into teas.
 Examples include aloe vera, chamomile, cinnamon, fennel, and many more.

-This isn’t to say that other PCOS herbal teas like peppermint tea, raspberry leaf tea, and matcha don’t “work”.
-It’s just they don’t have meaningful studies supporting their efficacy.
+The same goes for chamomile tea, peppermint tea, raspberry leaf tea, nettle tea, and many others.
+It’s not that they “don’t work”.
+It’s just they don’t have meaningful studies supporting their efficacy in PCOS patients.
 Any health claims should be consumed with a teaspoon of caution.

 Randomized controlled trials aside, there are other reasons why tea is good for PCOS.
 For a start, tea is hydrating.
 More importantly, though, tea can be a powerful ally for forming better habits.

 As I’ve written about before, sugar is at the top of the list of foods to avoid with PCOS.
 Dairy isn’t great either.
-By displacing sugar and dairy-containing beverages, the health benefits of tea go well beyond the antioxidants they contain.
+By displacing sugar and dairy-containing beverages, the benefits of your favorite tea go beyond the antioxidants they contain.

 Diet Is The Best PCOS Treatment